HigherOrderCO/Kind/DOCUMENTATION.md

 them.
 An good exercise might be to implement a proof of `Equal(Nat, double(half(n, ie;)), n)`.
 Why this is possible for `half`, but not for `div2`?

-Another example is the Vector, which is a `List` with a statically known length.
+Another example is the `Vector`, which is a `List` with a statically known length.
-Every time you add an element to a Vector, the length on its type increases:
+Every time you add an element to a `Vector`, the length on its type increases:

 ```haskell
 -- Vector.fm